Red Hat OpenDaylight Product Guide

 1.1.
 What can I use OpenDaylight for?

-OpenDaylight, hosted by the Linux Foundation, provides an open, modular, and flexible SDN platform.
-It comprises of a number of different projects that combine into a solution that meets the requirements of many different use cases.
+OpenDaylight, hosted by the Linux Foundation, provides an open, modular and flexible SDN platform.
+It is composed of a number of different projects that can be combined together into a solution that meets the requirements of a given scenario, and can, therefore, cover many different use-cases.

-Red Hat OpenDaylight focuses on network control and virtualization.
-OpenDaylight is co-engineered with the Red Hat OpenStack Platform and is a backend service for OpenStack Networking (neutron) to provide the networking infrastructure for your Red Hat OpenStack cloud.
+Red Hat’s OpenDaylight focuses on network control and virtualization.
+OpenDaylight is co-engineered with the Red Hat OpenStack Platform and used as a backend service for OpenStack Networking (neutron) to provide the networking infrastructure for your Red Hat OpenStack cloud.

 1.2.
 Why use OpenDaylight with Red Hat OpenStack?